 B.S. students must include at least 8 Technical courses and at least 4 Social-Cultural courses, while B.A. students must include at least 8 Socio-Cultural courses and at least 4 Technical courses.
 As with other concentrations, these courses should (a) be clearly related to the intellectual objectives of the concentration, and (b) include sequences of classes that build on one another.
-Students with a self-designed concentration must fulfill the same core requirements as other STS students as well as courses equivalent to Foundational ones (found in each concentration) in their STS content.
+Students with a self-designed concentration must fulfill the same core requirements as other STS students as well as courses equivalent to a Concentration Core in their STS content.

-- Prepare a paragraph that describes your academic interests and a list of courses you plan to take.
-This list should (a) clearly indicate 8 or 4 Socio-Cultural courses and 4 or 8 Technical courses; and (b) include descriptions from ExploreCourses for each course, copied and pasted.
-Where available, also attach syllabi for courses that are not part of the STS curriculum.
+In this short form you will provide a paragraph that describes your academic interests and a list of courses you plan to take.
+This list should (a) clearly indicate a few Socio-Cultural courses and a few Technical courses; and (b) include descriptions from ExploreCourses for each course, copied and pasted.
+Where available, also copy and paste syllabi for courses that are not part of the STS curriculum.
+Please be sure to set up a meeting with Associate Director, Dr. Sato after submitting this form.

-- Upon review of your materials, if your interests are deemed appropriate and productive as a self-designed concentration in STS, you will work with the associate director to finalize your proposal and curriculum in the following weeks.
+Upon review of your materials, if your interests are deemed appropriate and productive as a self-designed concentration in STS, you will work with the Associate Director to finalize your proposal and curriculum in the following weeks.
+Self-designing a concentration in STS requires strong communication skills and consistent follow-up.
+To help with the process, we ask that after EACH meeting with Dr. Sato, you complete this form.
+This is to ensure that records of the progress of your curriculum are being kept to best support you.